douglasmacdonald/douglasmacdonald.github.io/index.md

 # Our Native Oysters
+Native oysters were once common around Scotland, UK, coastal European countries and as far south as Morocco but within 100 years 90% have gone.

-Huge beds of native oysters were once common in the waters in and around Campbeltown Loch.
+Huge beds of native oysters were alos once common in the waters in and around Campbeltown Loch.
 Described as a keystone species, they both clean water and provide an environment for a whole ecosystem.

 # Our aims